Yeh Rishta Kya Kehlata Hai February 18, 2020 Written Update Full Episode: Contrary to Kartik’s Belief, Luv and Kush Threaten Trisha Again | 📺 LatestLY

-In yesterday’s episode of Yeh Rishta Kya Kehlata Hai Kartik believes that Luv and Kush have realized their mistakes but Naira is not convinced.
+In yesterday’s episode of Yeh Rishta Kya Kehlata Hai, Kartik believes that Luv and Kush have realized their mistakes but Naira is not convinced.
 Later Luv and Kush tell Trisha that they are acting to be good in front of their family and will take revenge from her soon.
-In tonight’s episode we see Naira (Shivangi Joshi) overhears Luv and Kush’s talk where Luv asks Kush to accompany him to a movie.
+In tonight’s episode, we see Naira (Shivangi Joshi) overhears Luv and Kush’s talk where Luv asks Kush to accompany him to a movie.
 She is about to talk with them at the same time she hears Suhasini talking with Manish and others saying she will ask Naira to talk with Trisha to forgive Luv and Kush.
 In return for that, she will take care of Trisha’s expenses throughout life.
+Yeh Rishta Kya Kehlata Hai February 18, 2020 Written Update Full Episode: Contrary to Kartik’s Belief, Luv and Kush Threaten Trisha Again.

 Luv drag Trisha to the storeroom.
 Luv threatens Trisha and asks her why she is not leaving their way.
 Trisha says why the inspector didn’t yet arrest the duo.
 Trisha says she has full faith in Naira as she will give her justice.
 Luv says the whole family is scared because of Kush’s drama and this time he will do the drama.
 Luv says Kartik is on their side and Naira can’t do anything.